 Sangria and tapas under the Iberian sun

 Though celebrated for its rich history, Spain lives in the moment, and so should you.
 Order your sangria by the pitcher and if you’re choosing between jamón ibérico and pimientos de padrón, just have both—you only live once after all.
 In between meals, you’ll visit ancient Roman cities in Baelo Claudia or the Moorish palaces of Alhambra, just leave time for an afternoon siesta so you can dance until dawn like a true Spaniard.
-But don’t have to worry too much about fitting in—Spain is a fiesta where everyone is invited.
+But don’t have to worry too much about fitting in—a Spain trip is a fiesta where everyone is invited.

 An unfinished building was never so famous, but La Sagrada Familia doesn’t need to be complete, in order to wow you on your tour.
 Visit the Eixample district of Barcelona to see the soaring towers in person.
 From a distance, La Sagrada Familia has the effect of a melted candle, but closer inspection reveals a facade dripping with intricate relief carvings.
 Inside is no less impressive.
 Just don’t lose your balance—the ceiling is basically a kaleidoscope.

 The summer never ends in this tropical archipelago.
 The Canaries are made up of seven volcanic islands, each one with its own distinct flavor.
 Explore the lunar landscape of Teide National Park and lounge on the beaches of Las Palmas.
 Spelunk in Lanzarote or explore the sand dunes of Maspalomas.
-Whether it’s snorkeling through schools of colorful fish, or kiteboarding across white-capped waves, you’ll want to take advantage of the balmy waters—wherever you land.
+Whether it’s snorkeling through schools of colorful fish, or kiteboarding across white-capped waves, you’ll want to take advantage of the balmy waters.

 The most popular time to visit Spain is during high summer, July through August, when the days are long and the weather hovers in the mid-70s, though some regions, especially in the south, may reach mid to upper 90s.
 Many seasoned travelers opt to visit Spain in the spring and autumn, March through May and September through November respectively.
 During these shoulder seasons, the weather continues to hover from 60 to 80 degrees, though you’re more likely to experience the odd rain shower.
 Winter is generally an off-season for tourism, though carnival in February is a tempting draw for the Canary Islands.